wrattler/wrattler-design/data-store/data-store.md

 A *relation schema* is a finite tuple of domains.
 (Recall that a tuple differs from a set in being ordered and allowing duplicates.)
-The *carrier* of a relation schema is the cartesian product of the domains in that relation schema.[^carrier] A *relation* is a relation schema together with a finite subset of the carrier of that schema.
+The *carrier* of a relation schema is the Cartesian product of the domains in that relation schema.[^carrier] A *relation* is a relation schema together with a finite subset of the carrier of that schema.
 By the *header* of a relation is meant the corresponding relation schema.